aecio/aecio.github.io/src/posts/2025-06-17_unlocking-hidden-data-relationships-a-summary-of-efficient-correlated-data-discovery.md

 # Unlocking Hidden Data Relationships: A Deep Dive into Efficient Correlated Data Discovery

-_April 20, 2025_
+_June 17, 2025_

 We live in an era of unprecedented data generation, from scientific research to government records and business operations.
 This vast availability offers great opportunities for analysis and discovery, but it also raises a significant challenge: **how do we identify the _right_ data in such immense repositories?**

 In my PhD research, I focused on the challenging but essential task of discovering _correlated_ data across different datasets.
-Now, one year after completing my PhD, I am writing this post to provide a brief summary of my thesis: ["Efficient Algorithms for Correlated Data Discovery"](/static/pdfs/phd-thesis.pdf).
+Now, one year after completing my PhD, my thesis has been awarded a [2025 ACM SIGMOD Jim Gray Doctoral Dissertation, Honorable Mention](https://sigmod.org/sigmod-awards/sigmod-jim-gray-doctoral-dissertation-award/).
+If you are curious and have the time, you can read the full thesis here: ["Efficient Algorithms for Correlated Data Discovery"](/static/pdfs/phd-thesis.pdf).
+Otherwise, keep reading if you just want a TL;DR.

 #### The Challenge: Finding the Right Data for Better Machine Learning

 Imagine you have a dataset, perhaps daily taxi trip counts in a city, and you want to find _other_ datasets that could help **explain** or **predict** these counts.
 You might look for datasets covering the same dates or locations (like weather data or demographics).
 Finding datasets that _can_ be joined based on common columns (like dates or zip codes) is a known problem, but it often yields too many irrelevant results.
-This is because many datasets that can be joined are completely unreleated to the problem at hand.
+This is because many datasets that can be joined are completely unrelated to the problem at hand.
 Moreover, joining every potential dataset just to see if it contains useful, correlated information is incredibly time-consuming and computationally expensive, sometimes prohibitively so.
 This need was identified while building [Visus](https://arxiv.org/abs/1907.02889), an interactive AutoML system that allowed users without machine-learning expertise to build effective models.
 When we started this research, existing data discovery systems relied on simple keyword searches over metadata, which isn't expressive enough for these complex needs and can be limited by incomplete or inconsistent metadata.